RussellSchwedhelm/ST10065470_PROG6221_POE/README.txt

 ## References
 ### Methods
 WordToDouble - ChatGPT.
 (2023, April 25).
 C# method to convert a word to a number (double) [Source code]. https://github.com/ChatGPT/Code-Samples/blob/main/CSharp/WordToDouble.cs

+## Lecturer-Based Changes
+Due to feedback received from the lecturer, minimal changes were made to the program.
+The same features were carried forward to the new GUI